Odunayo3/FTIR-WatershedSOM/README.md

-# SoilDegradationModeling
+# FTIR-WatershedSOMmodelling

-Code for manuscript: Integration of FTIR-based soil degradation indices with stochastic modelling
+Code for manuscript: Integration of FTIR-based soil degradation indices with stochastic modelling to assess spatial patterns of organic matter-sediment dynamics in a Mediterranean watershed – Insights from the Northern Apennines

 # Overview
 This repository contains the R code and data for the manuscript titled "Integration of FTIR-based soil degradation indices with stochastic modelling to assess spatial patterns of organic matter-sediment dynamics in a Mediterranean watershed".
 The study explores relationships between Soil Organic Matter (SOM) properties, environmental factors, and soil erosion in a Mediterranean watershed using FTIR-based proxies and Random Forest modeling.